 Reduced risk, flexibility and the opportunity to increase your cash value is what Indexed Universal Life Insurance (IUL) promises for those who are looking for a permanent life insurance policy.
 The objective goal of an IUL policy is to “outperform the index”[i] on which the IUL is depending on for its cash value growth.

 IUL is a mixture of a one year renewable term life insurance policy and a variable, or flexible, premium life insurance policy.
 It is a fairly recent product which has experienced massive sales increases over the past 15 years.[ii]
 In this article, we’ll discuss the Indexed Universal Life Insurance pros and cons.

 Like all life insurance policies, an Indexed Universal Life policy provides a death benefit.
 Indexed Universal Life Insurance, as all universal life insurance products, is built upon term life insurance for the coverage they provide.
 This means that, like all term life insurance policies, the cost of the coverage will go up over time.
 But it is because of this term coverage that all universal life insurance, including IUL policies, have a flexible premium associated with them.

 This flexibility is possible only because the insurance company charges more for the coverage provided than what they would charge for the same coverage if Term insurance was purchased.
 This extra premium paid goes into an accumulated cash value account.
-And it is from this accumulated cash value account that your premium is actually paid each and every year.
+And it is from this accumulated cash value account that your premium is actually paid each year.

-When there is enough cash value in the accumulated cash value account, then the option to have the premium paid from this account makes the out-of-pocket premium flexible or variable.
+When there is enough cash value in the accumulated cash value account, the option to have the premium paid from this account makes the out-of-pocket premium flexible or variable.
 If money in the accumulated account is not sufficient to cover or reduce the out-of-pocket expense for the premium, then the policy will lapse unless there is an added premium paid for a rider that guarantees the policy not to lapse.
 Thus, the flexibility that all universal life insurance policies provide, is based on the money that has been overpaid for the premiums or is the interest earned on those overpaid premiums.

 In the first years of an IUL policy (typically 10-15 years), the cash values are subject to a surrender fee.
 This fee reduces the ability of the policy owner to access 100% of the cash values until the insurance company has collected enough premiums for the policy to offset the company’s costs of issuing the policy.